verte-zerg/gession/README.md

 bind o run-shell "tmux neww path/to/gession -prime -pd /path/to/projects"

 # Advanced
-bind f run-shell "tmux neww path/to/gession -i 'Your Prompt > ' -d /path/to/directory"
-bind o run-shell "tmux neww path/to/gession -i 'Your Prime Prompt >' -prime -pd /path/to/projects -pd /path/to/other/projects"
+bind f run-shell "tmux neww path/to/gession -d /path/to/directory" bind o run-shell "tmux neww path/to/gession -prime -pd /path/to/projects -pd /path/to/other/projects"
 ```

 To avoid the need to specify the full path to the binary, you can move it to a directory in your `$PATH`.